PSY4204 – Hands-on training in emotional and cognitive development

-- In-depth knowledge about the development of a wide range of cognitive and emotional phenomena from a developmental and neuropsychological perspective (e.g. language, executive functions, gender differences, emotion regulation, emotion understanding, emotional competence, and attachment).
+- In-depth knowledge about the development of a selection of cognitive and emotional phenomena from a developmental, PSYCHOLOGICAL and neuropsychological perspective (e.g. language, executive functions, gender differences, emotion regulation, emotion understanding, emotional competence, and attachment).

 You should be able:

 - To assess the development of a wide range of cognitive and emotional phenomena by the mean of tests, questionnaires, interviews, as well as Eye-tracking and EEG.

 - To conduct a basic and applied research (planning, execution, reporting).